How Much Does Buy Me a Coffee Actually Take Per Transaction?

 For creators who need cash flow flexibility, the instant payout is worth factoring into the platform comparison beyond just fees.

-What $5,000/month actually looks like on Buy Me a Coffee
+What Happens to Fees on a Buy Me a Coffee Chargeback?

 Say you receive enough tips and memberships to hit $5,000 in gross revenue this month — about 172 transactions averaging $29 each.